plone/training/docs/plone-deployment/intro.md

 #### Kubernetes

-While the current training edition doesn’t cover Kubernetes, we anticipate its inclusion in upcoming updates.
+While the current training edition doesn’t cover Kubernetes, we anticipate its inclusion in future updates.